nayanamangalpalli/calculator-behavior/addition.md

 When  - I will enter a large number, +, second large numberand =

-Then  - The result is displayed from begining and using left,right arrow we can scroll result horizontally.
+Then  - Displays result from begining and using left,right arrow we can scroll result.

 ## Scenario: 6+* is provided as input?